User-green/simple-mod-sync/README.md

 - If you want, you can remove `modify` array entierly.
 Do not forget to remove comma.

 - If you want, you can remove/add any data in `sync` array, as long as section contains at least one entry.
-    - Note that data will not be removed on user PC as long as you dont explicely state removal in `modify`.
+    - Note that data removed from the `sync` will not be removed on user PC as long as you dont explicely state removal in `modify`.

 - Note, that `.` (current directory) is `.minecraft` (or whatever your directory with `server.jar` is called).